 So, you’ve got your products listed on your Storefront.
 You’ve got beautiful, high-resolution images and snappy copy.
 Now what?
 Granted, your Storefront will be viewed by thousands of beverage buyers.
 But, how do you keep it top of mind?

-Today we’re putting on our marketing cap and going over a few simple, yet hugely affective ways to increase eCommerce traffic to your Storefront.
+Today we’re putting on our marketing cap and going over a few simple, yet hugely effective ways to increase eCommerce traffic to your Storefront.
 And the best part?
 They won't break the bank.

 Utilize your Email List